HomeChange MakersFrancis de Jong and the Courage of Complexity

 Francis’s professional path did not begin with a clear destination.
 It unfolded through curiosity and careful observation.
 She moved naturally toward roles that involved communication, consulting, training, and coaching, drawn by the human questions beneath surface behavior.
 Why do people struggle in environments that appear functional?
 Why does intelligence sometimes lead to friction rather than ease?
 Why do capable professionals burn out not from lack of ability, but from sustained misalignment?

-As her career developed, she began to recognize that her way of thinking had a name.
+As her work developed, she began to recognize that her way of thinking had a name.
 Giftedness, not merely as high intelligence, but as a qualitatively different cognitive and emotional experience.
 This understanding reframed her past.
 What once felt like being too fast, too deep, or too sensitive slowly revealed itself as a distinct mode of perception.

 One of the most formative challenges in Francis’s journey was learning how to exist in environments that were not designed for her cognitive rhythm.
-Early in her career, she learned to adapt quickly.
+Early in her work, she learned to adapt quickly.
 Sometimes too quickly.
 Over adaptation became a survival strategy.
 She adjusted her pace, softened her questions, and learned to mask nuance in order to belong.

 This self silencing did not happen all at once.
 It accumulated slowly through repeated moments of mismatch.
 Meetings where complexity was unwelcome.
 Systems that rewarded speed over reflection.
 Cultures that preferred simplicity even when reality resisted it.